If you’re reading this post, you’re ready to brave the Colombian street vendors and get a taste of Colombian street food. Good for you! ?

 After all of our previous tastes and samplings, we head over to a local restaurant for the main event, a traditional Colombian home-style lunch.

 The main course of the meal was two immense servings of Bandeja Paisa, the ultimate Colombian comfort food.
-This dish is named for the region of its origin, “Paisa,” and for its tendency to take up the entire surface of a platter, in Spanish “bandeja.”
-Bandeja Paisa is a feast fit for a king and one heavy helping of food sure to leave you satisfied.
+This dish is named for the region of its origin, “Paisa,” and for its tendency to take up the entire surface of a platter, which in Spanish is “bandeja.”

-Bandeja Paisa is served as a sort of sampler with any combination of a variety of meats including “powdered meat,” chorizo, fried pork belly, grilled steak and blood sausage.
-It also traditionally includes a fried egg, a bed of white rice, baked plantains and a side of Paisa style pinto beans.
+Bandeja Paisa is served as a sort of sampler with any combination of a variety of meats including “powdered meat,” chorizo, fried pork belly, grilled steak, and “morcilla” or blood sausage.
+It also traditionally includes a fried egg, a bed of white rice, baked plantains, and a side of Paisa style pinto beans.